tsyirvo/react-native-starter/README.md

 It's a basic start, but with most of the common dependencies I use so I can start new projetcts more easily.

-You need to have Node (at least version 12) and Watchman installed:
+You need to have Node (at least version 14) and Watchman installed:

-On the dev side, a test stack is setup (unit and E2E), a CI on *Github Actions* with release automation thanks to *Fastlane*, a *Storybook* with some base addons, *TypeScript* is also configured with *ESLint* and *Prettier*, commits are linted to automated the release workflows and changelog generation.
+On the dev side, a test stack is setup (unit and E2E), a CI on _Github Actions_ with release automation thanks to _Fastlane_, a _Storybook_ with some base addons, _TypeScript_ is also configured with _ESLint_ and _Prettier_, commits are linted to automated the release workflows and changelog generation.

 There are also some utilities to generate new components or pages automatically, a script to compress images and add them to the native catalogs.
 A pre commit hook runs on staged files for code quality checks.

 There is no data handling library since it varies from one project to the next.

 ## The setup

 Install the packages and iOS Pods: